loaywael/CIA-SSD/README.md

 ## Contact
-If you have any question or suggestion about this repo, please feel free to contact me (zheng-w10@foxmail.com)
+If you have any question regarding ros support, multi-target training, or 360-deg support feel free to contact me (hythamconn1@gmail.com)
+I highly recommend asking the main author(zheng-w10@foxmail.com) about new suguestions, model architecture or any other issue regarding the originalrepo